Knowledge base

 Incorrect order

-: Intermediate certificates are not presented in the optimal order.Extra certs
+: The intermediate certificates are not presented in the optimal order.Extra certs

 : The root certificate is included in the chain.

-The TLS protocol allows to omit the root certificate as it is normally already present in the certificate stores of the browsers.
+The TLS protocol allows the root certificate to be omitted as it is normally already present in the browsers' certificate stores.
 Including it is not an error, but a redundancy.

 “Alternative names mismatch